-If you are a student at another TCM/acupuncture school and are considering transferring to Five Branches, you can apply for our Doctor and Master of Traditional Chinese Medicine program as a Transfer Student.
-Five Branches University offers one of the best TCM educational programs in the United States.
-Our transfer policies ensure that a transfer student’s training from another school will meet the high standards of our DTCM program.
+If you are a student at another TCM/acupuncture school and are considering transferring to Five Branches, you can apply for our Doctor of Traditional Chinese Medicine and Master of Traditional Chinese Medicine Dual-Degree Program as a Transfer Student.

 Transfer Student Application Procedure and Requirements

 Transfer students follow the same application and admissions procedures as required of new students, in addition to meeting the transfer student requirements as listed below.
 If you are a Transfer Student, transferring to Five Branches University from another TCM college, you must submit the following documents along with the completed application: